Rahul NAIR, et al.

 integrity.
 In other words, the graphene oxide flakes may

-themselves form a layer e.g. a laminate which itself is associated
+themselves form a layer e.g. a laminate which itself is

-a laminate of graphene flakes mounted on the porous support.
-In
+resulting structure is a laminate of graphene flakes mounted on

-one illustrative example, the graphene oxide laminate membrane may
+the porous support.
+In one illustrative example, the graphene

-be sandwiched between layers of a porous material.
-The use of a
+oxide laminate membrane may be sandwiched between layers of a

-porous support is particularly preferred where the graphene oxide
+preferred where the graphene oxide laminate membrane also

-laminate membrane also comprises graphene.
-Such membranes can be
+comprises graphene.
+Such membranes can be brittle.

 [0035] It may be that the graphene oxide flakes of which the